 To their surprise, conversions didn’t plummet.
 There was no drop from using the longer form, and they benefited by getting extra information for their sales team while the quality of leads increased.

-That’s the point I want to make about this: It’s not always about fewer form fields.
+That’s the point we want to make about this: It’s not always about fewer form fields.

-It’s about collecting the right information and using fields that have a higher perceived value to the prospect.
+It’s about collecting the right information and using fields with a higher perceived value to the prospect.

-If they feel that they’re forced to share pointless information, you’ll lose them.
+You’ll lose them if they feel that they’re forced to share pointless information.

 Dan Zarrella researched the contact forms of 40,000 of their customers and found that conversion rates improve by almost half when the number of form fields is reduced from four to three.